 EducationPhD, Stanford Univeristy (1986)

-Of particular interest to the laboratory are N-methyl-D-aspartate (NMDA) receptors, ligand-gated channels that are members of the glutamate receptor family of ion channels.
-Glutamate receptors mediate most of the fast excitatory synaptic transmission in vertebrate nervous systems.
+Of particular interest to the laboratory are N-methyl-d-aspartate (NMDA) receptors, ligand-gated channels that are members of the ionotropic glutamate receptor family.
+Glutamate receptors mediate most fast excitatory synaptic transmission in vertebrate nervous systems.
 NMDA receptors are unusual receptors in many respects.
 Their unique combination of characteristics permit them to play pivotal roles in basic nervous system functions, including brain development and learning and memory.
-NMDA receptors are also involved in many nervous system disorders, including epilepsy, schizophrenia, ischemia, Alzheimer's disease, and Huntington's disease.
+NMDA receptors are also involved in many nervous system disorders, including epilepsy, schizophrenia, ischemia, Alzheimer's disease, Huntington's disease, and depression.